Verbs (Northern dialect)

 Most VAI verbs have stems ending with a vowel.
 For example a verb like ᔒᐦᑭᒋᐤ shiihkichiu ‘s/he is cold’ is made of the stem ᔒᐦᑭᒋ shiihkichi- ‘be cold’ and the suffix ᐤ -u.
 When we conjugate ᔒᐦᑭᒋᐤ shiihkichiu, we recognize the common stem ᔒᐦᑭᒋ shiihkichi- in all the forms.

-ᔒᐦᑭᒋ shiihkichi- is a stem ending in a short -i vowel.
-The different vowels are:
+ᔒᐦᑭᒋ shiihkichi- is a stem ending in a short -i.
+The different vowel endings are:

 In the verb conjugations, the model verbs are indicated as -i, -ii, -u. -aa.